Corionis/ELS/artifacts/document/home.md

 way modern media systems do - on a logical library basis, such as movies or TV shows.
 ELS combines the content for each library and performs name comparisons to determine what needs to be backed-up.
-The exact location of files for each library do not have to match on the back-up allowing a media library to grow "organically".
+The exact location of files in each library do not have to match on the back-up allowing a media library to grow "organically".

 ## Features